mapr-demos/mapr-streams-60-getting-started/README.md

 ## Step 8.
 Stream JSON data and consume with Spark Streaming

-Run this on your Mac:
+Here's how to run Run this on your Mac:
 ```
 java -cp target/mapr-streams-study-1.0-jar-th-dependencies.jar com.mapr.examples.ClickstreamConsumer /apps/mystream:mytopic
 ```